GeoAbbey/backend-challenge/README.md

 # Backend Challenge

-Mylaw Confrence is looking for someone to design a RESTful API for talks at a conference.
+Intelligent Innovations Confrence is looking for someone to design a RESTful API for talks at a conference.

 ## Requirements: